tohirbeka1997-ops/dunyozamin1/docs/prd.md

 - **Customer's updated balance (if applicable)**

 **Actions:**
-- Print return receipt
-- Export to PDF
+- Print return receipt\n- Export to PDF
 - Cancel return (only if inventory not yet restored)

 #### 4.7.4 Inventory Integration (Mandatory)